ABOUT OUR TRAINERS

 Lindsay

-Lindsay joined the Off Leash K9 Minnesota team to merge her communications expertise with a lifelong passion for dogs.
+Lindsay joined Off Leash K9 Training 10 years ago to merge her communications expertise with a lifelong passion for dogs.
 She earned her Public Relations degree from ODU and continued her education at FGCU and NDSU.
 Working behind the scenes, she is the engine that keeps everything moving—overseeing social media, coordinating schedules, managing continuing education, and ensuring every client is thoughtfully placed in the program that best fits their goals.

 Outside of work, she is running around with her three children and five dogs.
 She also enjoys cooking, traveling, and baseball.
 (Go Twins!)